We all like saving money on our monthly utility bills, but it turns out there’s a way to lower energy use, even when you're not even home.

 By trying a few of these schedules, you can enjoy comfy temperatures while also keeping more of your money.
 Here are some ways your thermostat can be a source of energy savings:

 While at Home

-But the ideal temperature for when you're in your home during the summer is usually between 78 and 80 degrees Fahrenheit.
-By adjusting things a few degrees, you can stay cool while still lowering your monthly energy bill.
+But in terms of energy efficiency, the best range for when you're in your home during the summer is actually around 78 and 80 degrees Fahrenheit.
+With this adjustment, you'll keep cool while still keeping your energy bills low.

-If you're setting the temperature for when you are out of the house in summer, the majority of homeowners will set the thermostat higher for while they're gone.
+When it comes to setting the temperature for when you are out of the house in summer, the majority of homeowners will set the thermostat higher than normal.